FormidableLabs/inspectpack/README.md

         * **Depended**: These are the number of upstream packages that create a dependency from a unique path in the graph to a package.
 Put more concretely, in our case, three unique `package.json` files have an entry for `lodash`.
             * _Note_: This is a bit of complicated assessment, since aside from the root `package.json` is, all of the rest of the dependency graph depends on what is resolved at the next level to give a dependent `package.json` and so on recusively.
     * _`~` Note_: The `~` shorthand represents the `node_modules` folder, which is a common abbreviation for webpack tools.
 E.g., `~/two/~/lodash` really means `node_modules/two/node_modules/lodash`.
+    * _Note - Duplicates Only_: Unlike the CLI `--action=versions` report, the `DuplicatesPlugin` only reports package version skews when there are **actual duplicated files** (either similar or identical).
+This means there may be multiple versions of a package with _different_ files as part of your bundle.
+If you'd like to see these, use the CLI reporting tool!

 After the plugin runs, we get a duplicates/package report for asset (e.g. outputted "bundle" files) with duplicate packages that produce duplicate sources in our bundles in the form of: